-I have recently been named Editor-in-Chief of the International Federation for Systems Science book series, Systems Science and Systems Engineering.
+I have recently been named Editor-in-Chief of the International Federation for Systems Research (IFSR) book series, Systems Science and Systems Engineering.
 The series is published by Springer (Mathematics Division).
 See: http://www.springer.com/series/6104.

 This appointment puts me into a position where I hope to influence the direction of the fields of systems science and engineering in the form of greater consilience between the many different sub-disciplines of systems science (e.g. complexity theory, network theory, cybernetics, etc.).
 Over the past forty years or so these sub-disciplines have diverged as specialities due to a number of factors.
 But in systems science they work together to construct a complete (whole) understanding of how the world works.
 The textbook that Mike Kalton and I wrote attempted to show this.
 And now I will be able to influence the publication of books that also demonstrate the need for the sub-disciplines to be integrated for the full effect of systems thinking.

-Having retired from full-time teaching (I will teach two courses a year only for the next five years) the main purpose of this web site is to disseminate information on my research interests.
+Having retired from full-time teaching (I will teach a few courses each year, but only for the next five years) the main purpose of this web site is to disseminate information on my research interests.
 My primary interests are in the area of General Systems Science.
 My textbook, “Principles of Systems Science”, with co-author Michael Kalton, (Springer, Nov.
 2015, image to the left) is available for ordering.
-This interest is an umbrella for a number of subsidiary project in which I am involved regarding:
+This interest is an umbrella for a number of subsidiary projects in which I am involved regarding:

 I hope you find something of interest or use here.
 If I can answer any questions please feel free to e-mail me at the above address.